one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 04a7dbf0c0e3   postgres:14.1-alpine              "docker-entrypoint.s…"   4 minutes ago    Up 4 minutes    5432/tcp                         student-grading-db
 ```

-If application fails to start, you would still figure why it fails by following below command.
+If the application fails to start, you would still figure out why it fails by the below command.
 > docker logs --follow <container-name>

 Make actions according to the logs.